azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 1. Navigate to your Function App in the Azure portal.
 You can find it by opening your intelligent-analytics Resource Group and looking through the list of resources.

-2. Select **Application settings** in the Overview blade of the Function App.
+2. Select **Application settings** in the Overview blade of the Function App

     ![Select Application settings for the Function App](media/function-app-settings-link.png "Application settings link")